-Key Estimate and Judgement - Impairment of goodwill and other intangibles
+$\bigcirc$ Key estimates and judgements - Impairment of goodwill and other intangibles

-Value in use (VIU) for Packaging & Sustainability and Materials Handling and Pooling
+Value in use (VIU) for Packaging & Sustainability and Materials Handling & Pooling

-The recoverable amount of each CGU (except for Contract Manufacturing) has been determined based on value in use calculations using cash flow projections contained within next year's financial budget approved by management and other forward projections up to a period of 5 years.
+The recoverable amount of each CGU (except for Contract Manufacturing) has been determined based on value in use calculations using cash flow projections contained within next year's financial budget approved by management and other forward projections up to a period of five years.
 Management has used its current expectations and what is considered reasonably achievable when assigning values to key assumptions in their value in use calculations.